microsoft/RTVS-docs/index.md

 **Q. Will RTVS work on MacOS / Linux?**

 A. No. RTVS is built on top of Visual Studio, which is a Windows-only implementation.
-However, we are looking at building a new set of tools that run on top of [Visual Studio Code](https://code.visualstudio.com/), which is the wildly popular cross-platform editor from Microsoft.
+However, we are investigating building a new set of tools based on [Visual Studio Code](https://code.visualstudio.com/), the wildly popular cross-platform editor from Microsoft.

 **Q. Can I contribute to RTVS?**